 This is most likely the most crucial section of the business plan.
 Moneylenders, investors bankers and venture capitalists in most cases do not read through the entire business plan when it is presented to them.

-While writing your business plan make sure the executive summary in a business plan is short and explains all other contents of the plan.
+While writing your business plan, make sure the executive summary in a business plan is short and explains all other contents of the project.

 2. company Overview